someonechht/ai_2_ludo_game/README.md

 The experimental setup is in main.cpp</br>
 The brains weight distribution variables are in custom_player.h</br>
 The activation functions defined in perceptron.cpp </br>
+All datafiles are saved as .csv files</br>
+The .pdf files can be generated using matlab and running the .m file </br>